Event Marketing Strategies: The Small Business and Nonprofit Guide

 Generate sales and fundraising dollars

-Build customer relationships through one-on-one engagement
+Build relationships through one-on-one engagement

 Build brand awareness

-Small businesses in other industries also benefit from hosting events.
-Think about it: when people sign up for your event or give their name and email on a sign-in sheet, they are letting you know that they are interested in your product or service.
+When people sign up for your event or give their name and email on a sign-in sheet, they are letting you know that they are interested in your product or service.
 This means you know who to target your email and social media marketing to, and can receive instant feedback from customers.

 Different types of event marketing

-• Events for building awareness and loyalty
+• Events for building awareness and loyalty.
+Tastings, launch parties, customer appreciation dinners, and milestone celebrations.

-• Educational seminars, workshops, and events
+• Educational seminars, workshops, and events.
+Classes, lunch-and-learns, webinars, and skill-building sessions.

 Events for building awareness and loyalty